Monday, October 7, 2024

 the rock wall pictured in the upper photo.
 Note the remnants of ladders.

 Beginning in the 14th century, a different type of monk arrived.
 They weren't interested in living the solitary life of a hermit monk, but sought a monastic life built around the idea of community.
 It was at this point that the big monasteries began to be built.
 The construction challenges were enormous.
 Until the 16th century, the "stairways to heaven" were, in fact, wooden ladders.
 The 16th century "advancement" in moving people and goods upward was a net attached to a winch mechanism contained within a tower at the monastery entrance.
-Fortunately for us--and the millions of annual Meteora visitors--we didn't have to swing from a net to access the monasteries but could use the staircases that were built after WWII.
+Fortunately for us--and the millions of annual Meteora visitors--we didn't have to swing from a net to access the monasteries, but could use the staircases that were built after WWII.

 The 16th century was the peak of monastic life in Meteora, with the largest number of monks and the biggest number of active monasteries.
 From the 17th century onward, the monasteries were in decline.
 Out of 24 monasteries that used to exist, only 6 active monasteries remain that are open for visits.
 Two of the monasteries are now convents with nuns--about 50 nuns in total--and about 17 monks live in the 4 remaining male monasteries.
 Meteora is a UNESCO World Heritage site.